Sync data

 • File Type: Select text.

-• Object Name (Path Included): Enter the path based on your self-managed OSS directory.
-In this example, enter ods_user_info_d/user_${bizdate}/user_${bizdate}.txt.
-In this path, ods_user_info_d is the directory name you created, and $bizdate represents the date of the previous day.
+• Object Name (Path Included): Enter the path based on the directory structure of your self-managed OSS.
+In this example, enter ods_user_info_d/user_${bizdate}/user_${bizdate}.txt, where ods_user_info_d is the directory name you created and $bizdate retrieves the date of the previous day.

 • Field Delimiter: Enter | as the column delimiter.